-The data can also be made anonymous.
-A distinction must be made between collecting and processing the data.
-When you collect your data, please follow the guidelines of your ethics committee.
-You may not collect the data anonymously.
+Please distinguish collecting and processing data anonymously.
+When collecting your data, please follow the guidelines of your ethics committee.
+They may not allow you to collect data anonymously.
 In other words: you must be able to prove that you obtained the data from real, existing people.
 More about anonymizing data.
 Data should however be processed anonymously.

-Anonymize response By anonymizing the responses of a survey in Qualtrics, you can no longer see who gave which response.
-Please note: the anonymize response option is irreversible, it cannot be reversed!
+By anonymizing the responses of a survey in Qualtrics, you can no longer see who gave which response.
+The link between response and respondent is cut.

 3. Separate consent from data